Skip to Content

 Highlights: Lively, Gentle, Laid-back

 The Maltese has quickly become one of the world’s best lap dogs, and for good reason!
-Always sweet and gentle, the Maltese knows how to snuggle up and brighten up anyone’s day.
-In fact, they love nothing more than to lounge on their owners’ laps.
+Always sweet yet gentle, the Maltese knows how to snuggle up and brighten up anyone’s day.
+In fact, they will love nothing more than to lounge on their owners’ laps.

 However, the Maltese unfairly gets a bad rap for being a low-intelligent dog breed.
 And while they are fairly easy to train, they may not always comply.
 These dogs tend to go on both their independent and stubborn streaks from time to time.